Windows Subsystem for Linux

 3 Compatible terminals

-Windows and linux use different terminal standards, so if you are not satisfied with the build-in terminal emulation (I am not), you need to install a terminal app which runs on windows but understands posix.
-Pro tip: Cmder supports both windows and posix conventions
+Windows and Linux use different terminal standards, so if you are not satisfied with the built-in terminal emulation (I am not), you need to install a terminal app which runs on Windows but understands POSIX.
+Pro tip: Cmder supports both Windows and POSIX conventions.

 4 X GUI

-I hear reports that WSL GUIs run for some apps, if you have an X server.
+I hear reports that WSL GUIs run for some apps if you have an X server.
 I suspect this is not officially supported?
 Anyway, worth trying.
-It will need a Windows-compatible X-server I suspect.
-Here are two options that were mentioned on the chat at work:
+It will need a Windows-compatible X-server, I suspect.
+Here are two options that were mentioned in the chat at work: